-Figure 1: Process of data collection at the local level for monitoring carbon stocks
+Principles of measurement of forest biomass for monitoring carbon stock at the local level

-Principles of measurement of forest biomass for predicting carbon stock at the local level
+Participatory approaches

-Approach methods with the participation of communities, local people, and stakeholders are applied in the process of forest carbon measurements at the grassroots level
+Local community participation

-Participation of local people and capacity building of communities living near forests in forest management and forest carbon monitoring is encouraged:
+Encouraging participation of local people in the monitoring of carbon stocks is important for several reasons.
+Firstly, this promotes awareness raising, by facilitating people’s understanding of environmental values of forests in the context of climate change.

-Attractation of the participation of local people at the villages in the investigation and evaluation process of carbon stocks will help the community in management of their forest resources and to better understand the environmental values of forests in the global climate changes.
-Besides they will be helped to regularly monitor and report on forest area and carbon stocks as the requirements of REDD project in participating REDD implementation.
+Secondly, the mobilization of local people in monitoring is a cost effective way to collect a statsitically robust sample of forest carbon data.
 Since professional agencies and organizations of inventory are not be sufficient resources, the participation of household and community who have being managed the forest will be a basic for providing regularly updated data and cost effectiveness.

 The participation of the local people and the community means that everyone is involved in all activities of management and assessment of forest resources and carbon stored.
 This does not mean the local people have to do everything.
 In forest management and protection of households, communities and REDD projects, the local people will not be able to formulate and implement forest management plans as well as determine their carbon credits without the assistance of technical staff.
 On the other hand, only the technical staff and inventory agencies could not have sufficient resources to survey and monitor natural resources and forest carbon.
 Thus, both the community and technical staff are all important in this process.
 They all must be linked and joined together.